acromema/sudoku/README.md

 Put generated .txt file and Verify program in the same directory.
 Execute Verify and enter the .txt file name.
-If any of the sudoku in .txt file is wrong, the program will prompt you.
+If any of the sudoku in .txt file is wrong, the program will show a prompt.

 - UnsolvedSudoku.txt

-UnsolvedSudoku.txt is used for SolveSudoku() function testing as input file.
+UnsolvedSudoku.txt is used for testing SolveSudoku() function as an input file.

 #### [ More Infomation ](https://blog.csdn.net/acromema/article/details/84571659)